 Alfalfa hay is a legume hay and is very rich.
 I consider it cow feed, even if the grower cuts lower protein level hay.
 Even at a lesser level, it’s still far too high for a horse to eat.
 It can lead to many serious health issues if used as a primary feed, including laminitis/founder, stones, colic, or tie-up; and it contributes to the growth of melanomas.
 Not only can it cause physical issues, but also since it can be considered a “hot” feed, I have noticed unnecessary behavioral issues.
 Horses tend to take much longer to get into a working mindset and it takes more physical activity to tire them so you are not riding on a 4-legged rocket!
 Keep in mind, this is a pleasure horse.
 Horses in highly physical sports or a mare in foal or lactating have different needs.
 That’s when I might suggest adding some alfalfa into the diet for supplemental purposes and variety.
 Those circumstances are really the only time I would feel ok with feeding alfalfa.

 Better choices of feeds that I feel are safe to feed are grass hays.
 Here on the West Coast, some choices consist of Timothy, Orchard and Oat to list a few.
 I consider these very good forage sources that are needed to keep horses happy.
 Easy to digest and lower in protein is far safer for horses to eat for the main diet.
 If you choose to go to an all grass hay diet you will need to offer supplements in order to maintain the proper body balance.

-Timothy (brand) hay as a main forage, Orchard and Oat – in a small amount – added for variety.
+- Timothy Hay – preferred brand, Orchard and Oats – in a small amount – added for variety.

 - NZYMES Antioxidant Granules – Nutritional support and natural Immune system booster.